 Her responsibilities include teaching Wellness for Life and Wellness Activity classes to Deaf students, including basketball officiating.
-Wetzel also provides support to Deaf and hard-of-hearing intramural teams and officials, and serves as student club advisor for RIT’s Deaf Basketball Association.
+Wetzel also provides support to Deaf and hard-of-hearing intramural teams and officials and serves as a student club advisor for RIT’s Deaf Basketball Association.

-Her inclusion of officiating in the league has had a positive impact on both the league and Deaf community, promoting equal opportunity and diversity.
+Her inclusion of officiating in the league has positively impacted both the league and the Deaf community, promoting equal opportunity and diversity.
 As well as being a great role model for deaf people.

-She has earned her status and role purely on merit and it is credit to her hard work and determination that she is where she is today.
+She has earned her status and role purely on merit, and it is a credit to her hard work and determination that she is where she is today.

 Wetzel wants to help more Deaf people become referees and is working on a basketball videotape in ASL (Which will help instruct Deaf people how/when to make calls and how to handle themselves and others on the basketball court).
 What a brilliant idea to allow access for Deaf people.
 It is pioneers like this that we need in the Deaf community, in order to inspire and show what’s possible!

 “There are communication barriers when not with an interpreter.
 It requires strong will, faith and a desire and determination,” she said.